richardanaya/tour_of_rust/README.md

 * Chapter 4 released in Chinese and Spanish
 * Chapter 3 released in French
 * Minor fixes
-* Chapter 2 of Tour of Web Assemblhy released
+* Chapter 2 of Tour of Web Assembly released

 ## Release 4 - May 30, 2020
 * Chapter 5 released on ownership and sharing